graspit-simulator/graspit/INSTALL.MinGW.md

 *Coin*
 -  Use the extra configure flag  ``--build=x86_64-w64-mingw32``, or if you are not on x86_64, get the output of ``gcc -dumpmachine``.
    Careful though not to use the MSYS build (it has to be the MinGW build).
-- As of May 2016, the source code had to be edited as suggested in the instructions linked above, except the change in *freetype.cpp* which was not necessary
+- As of May 2016, the source code had to be edited as suggested in the instructions linked above, except the change in *freetype.cpp* which was not necessary.
-- You also may need to install diffutils: ``pacman -S diffutils``
+- You also may need to install diffutils: ``pacman -S diffutils``.
 - Add the *bin* directory of the resulting Coin install to your PATH environment variable.

 *SoQt*